 - Involuntary relaxation of the internal anal sphincter for anal sampling: prior to defecation, a small amount of rectal content passes into the anal canal to test consistency (gas, liquid, or solid)

 - Voluntary relaxation of the external anal sphincter and puborectalis muscle and contraction of abdominal muscles or Valsalva maneuver expel stool from the anal canal

 - Contraction of external anal sphincter to reestablish continence (closing reflex)

 |Superior rectal artery|| |

-For details on the sacral plexus see learning card on.
+For details on the sacral plexus see article on

 |Structure||Branches and area of supply|

 Course along the internal iliac vessels and drain into the following lymph nodes:

 |Lymph nodes||Area of drainage|